Nesterov Accelerated Shuffling Gradient Method for Convex Optimization: Introduction

 \textbf{\textit{Shuffling SGD schemes.}} In the big data machine learning setting, Random Reshuffling and Single Shuffling are more favorable than plain SGD thanks to their better practical performance and simple implementation \citep{bottou2009curiously,bottou2012stochastic, Recht2011}.
 While the convergence properties of SGD are well-understood in literature, the theoretical analysis for the randomized shuffling schemes remained challenging for a long period of time.
 A natural reason behind this problem is the lack of conditionally unbiased gradients: $\E \left [\nabla f(y_i^{(t)}; \pi_i^{(t)}) \right] \neq \nabla F(y_i^{(t)}) ,$ where $t$ is the current epoch.
 Recently, researchers have made progress in the analysis of convergence rates of randomized shuffling techniques \citep{Gurbuzbalaban2019,haochen2019random,safran2020good,nagaraj2019sgd, ahn2020sgd}. with the majority of these works devoted to the strongly convex case (with a bounded gradient or bounded domain assumption).
 The best known convergence rate in this case is $\Ocal(1/(nT)^2 + 1/(nT^3))$ where $T$ is the number of epochs.
 This result matches the lower bound rate in \citep{safran2020good} up to some constant factor.

 In the convex regime, most dominant results are originally derived for the deterministic Incremental Gradient scheme \citep{nedic2001convergence,nedic2001incremental}.
-More recent works investigate convergence theory for various shuffling schemes \citep{shamir2016without,mishchenko2020random,nguyen2020unified}, where \citep{nguyen2020unified} provides a unified approach to different shuffling schemes. proving convergence rate of $\Ocal(1/ T^{2/3})$.
+More recent works investigate convergence theory for various shuffling schemes \citep{shamir2016without,mishchenko2020random,nguyen2020unified}, where \citet{nguyen2020unified} provides a unified approach to different shuffling schemes and proves the convergence rate of $\Ocal(1/ T^{2/3})$.
 When a randomized scheme is applied (Random Reshuffling or Single Shuffling), the bound in expectation improves to $\Ocal(1/T + 1/(n^{1/3} T^{2/3}))$.
 For a comparison, our Algorithm~\ref{shuffling_nesterov_02} developed in this paper achieves a deterministic convergence rate of $\Ocal(1/T)$ for the same setting under standard assumptions.
-The computational complexity for each of these methods is listed in Table~\ref{table_1}.
+The computational complexity for these methods are in Table \ref{table_1}.

 In the meantime, a popular line of research involves variance reduction technique, which have shown encouraging performance for machine learning (e.g., SAG \citep{SAG}, SAGA \citep{SAGA}, SVRG \citep{SVRG} and SARAH \citep{Nguyen2017sarah}).
 These methods need to either compute or store a full gradient or a large batch of gradient.
 This plays an important role in reducing the variance and therefore, is the key factor for these methods.
 However, the update of SGD, Shuffling SGD and our Algorithm \ref{shuffling_nesterov_02} does not require full gradient evaluation at any stage.
 Thus, our new Algorithm \ref{shuffling_nesterov_02} belongs to the class of Shuffling SGD which deviates from variance reduction methods.